-&lt;sup>1Leave No One Behind
+1Leave No One Behind

-- b) Were the project initiatives including institutional strengthening of institutions, gender mainstreaming and engagement with civil society, such as media, effective to achieve project outcomes? - c) Are the project outputs clear, practical and feasible? - d) To what extent have stakeholders such as ECP and parliamentary bodies remained involved in project implementation? - e) To what extent has the project been appropriately responsive to citizen needs during the electoral cycle? - f) To what extent has the project contributed to gender equality and inclusion such as capacity building of Gender Wing of ECP, Women Parliamentary Caucuses and other stakeholders for promoting political and electoral participation of women, transgender and persons with disabilities? - g) Assess whether a gender and human rights perspective has been taken into consideration and has been effective for the targeted institutions and communities; - h) Assess how the programme components complemented each other to contribute to the achievement of programme objectives - i) Assess the level of effectiveness of the UNDP and SELP oversight and management structures during the review period, in addition to quality and adequacy of programme monitoring and reporting?
+- a) To what extent did the project contribute to the country program outcomes and outputs, the SDGs, the UNDP Strategic Plan and national development priorities? - b) In which areas does the project have the greatest achievements?
+Why and what have been the supporting factors?
+How can the project build on or expand these achievements? - c) In which areas does the project have the fewest achievements?
+What have been the constraining factors and why?
+How can or could they be overcome in the next phase? - d) What, if any, alternative strategies would have been more effective in achieving the project's objectives? - e) Were the project initiatives including institutional strengthening of rights-based development institutions, gender mainstreaming and engagement with civil society, such as media, effective to achieve project outcomes? - f) Are the project outputs clear, practical and feasible? - g) To what extent have stakeholders such as MoHR and provincial line departments remained involved in project implementation? - h) To what extent has the project been appropriately responsive to citizen needs? - i) To what extent has the project contributed to promotion and protection of rights of the most vulnerable populations, gender equality and social inclusion and protection. - j) Assess the extent to which vulnerable groups have been supported in accessing their rights (including at-risk youth and women, transgender persons and persons with disabilities) - k) Assess whether a gender and human rights perspective has been taken into consideration and has been effective for the targeted institutions and communities; - I) Assess how the programme components complemented each other to contribute to the achievement of programme objectives - m) Assess the level of effectiveness of the UNDP and DHL oversight and management structures during the review period, in addition to quality and adequacy of programme monitoring and reporting?